Tiger economy: Similar economies

-The Caucasian Tiger
+Caucasian Tiger

-The establishment of macroeconomic stability and the steadfast pursuit of reforms aimed at constructing a market economy that was integrated with the rest of the world are to be attributed for Armenia's emergence as the Caucasian Tiger.During the five years preceding 2007, the Armenian economy has grown by double-digit rates annually on average—similar to the East Asian tiger economies—and maintained high growth rates even before.
-Armenia quickly recovered from the output shock experienced by transition economies.
-Dating from 1994, its upturn in output reaches to the experience of the Baltic States and Central Europe and precedes by four to five years the recovery in the rest of the former Soviet Union (FSU).
-Armenia's growth was caused by productivity gains in the private sector as macroeconomic stability took hold; Armenia rapidly expanded the role of private markets, and it adopted necessary institutional measures to ensure free price formation, private ownership of assets (including land), and industrial restructuring, liberal trade in goods services and investment.
+The establishment of macroeconomic stability and the steadfast pursuit of reforms aimed at constructing a market economy that was integrated with the rest of the world are to be attributed for Armenia's emergence as the Caucasian Tiger.
+During the five years preceding 2007, the Armenian economy grew by double-digit rates annually on average—similar to the East Asian tiger economies—and had maintained high growth rates even before.
+During this same period, a number of countries engaged in foreign direct investment within the country.

+Armenia quickly recovered from the shock typically experienced by economies that move away from a planned economy.
+From 1994, its growth levels matched that of countries in the Baltic and Central Europe and its recovery preceded that of other post-Soviet states by 4-5 years.
+Armenia's growth was caused by productivity gains in the private sector; Armenia rapidly expanded the role of private markets, and it adopted a free market economy, which included liberal trade in goods and services, as well as private ownership of assets (including land).
 Moreover, the defeat of inflation and predictability in financial policies' stance was caused by adopting responsible fiscal and monetary policies in the late 1990s.
 Thus, the foundations of impressive growth performance were laid because first-generation structural and institutional reforms were achieved.
 In 2022, similar double-digit economic growth has been observed; in particular, a 14% GDP growth has been estimated as a result of such factors as the influx of foreigners (mainly Russians) due to the Russian-Ukrainian war.

+Celtic Tiger

+The economy of Ireland was described as the "Celtic Tiger" from the mid-1990s to the late 2000s, for its rapid economic growth fuelled by foreign direct investment.
+The Irish economy expanded at an average rate of 9.4% between 1995 and 2000, and continued to grow at an average rate of 5.9% during the following decade until 2008, at which the collapse of a property bubble resulted in a severe economic downturn.